Hey! Thanks for visiting my site. My name is Julia, and this is a little bit about me . . .

 I was born on May 8th, 2000 in Pasadena, California.
 When I was three years old, I moved to Connecticut to be closer to my extended family.
 Although I’ve grown up in CT, I still miss the West Coast—especially during the winter.
 I’d take palm trees and beaches over snow shoveling any day of the year.

 I’ve always considered myself a creative person, but it wasn’t until the end of eighth grade that I discovered my love for writing.
 I was battling anorexia and depression and was just in a really dark place, and writing was my way to express the thoughts and emotions I bottled up inside me.
 It gave me the voice I thought I’d lost forever . . . and it also gave me something to do that wasn’t watching TV or moping around my house.

 I’m a soon-to-be freshman at Emerson College in Boston, Massachusetts.
-I currently live in the peaceful town of West Hartford with my two moms, my younger brother, and my four cats.
+I currently live in the peaceful town of West Hartford, Connecticut with my two moms, my younger brother, and my four cats.
 Some other interesting facts about me are:

 My favorite music genre is 90’s alternative rock.